Je serai (ta meilleure amie): Song information

-Chart performances
+Chart performance

-The song debuted at number five on the French Singles Chart, on 17 November 2001.
-It peaked at this position for four non consecutive weeks and remained in the top ten for 12 weeks.
+"Je serai (ta meilleure amie)" debuted at number five on the French Singles Chart, on 17 November 2001, peaked at this position for four non consecutive weeks and remained in the top ten for 12 weeks.
 Then it dropped on the chart and totaled 20 weeks in the top 50 and 22 weeks on the chart (top 100).
-It finally achieved Gold status and was ranked respectively 37th and 58th on the 2001 and 2002 End of the Year Charts.
+It achieved Gold status, and was ranked 37th and 58th on the 2001 and 2002 year-end charts, respectively.

-In Belgium (Wallonia), the single charted for twenty weeks from 1 December 2001.
+In Belgium (Wallonia), "Je serai (ta meilleure amie)" charted for twenty weeks from 1 December 2001.
 It entered at number 29, reached the top ten two weeks later and hit number five for two weeks.
 It remained for ten weeks in the top ten.
-It was certified Gold disc and was number 68 on the Annual Chart.

-The song ranked for eight weeks on the Swiss Singles Chart, peaking at number 25 in the first week, on 27 January 2002.
+It was certified Gold disc, and was number 68 on the Annual Chart.
+It also charted for eight weeks on the Swiss Singles Chart, peaking at number 25 in the first week, on 27 January 2002.